amalaj7/Pyspark-Notes/README.md

-__Prerequisite : For you to execute these notebooks, you have to setup the Pyspark in Local Mode or you can log in to Databricks Platform and execute in their environment__
+__Prerequisite : For you to execute these notebooks, you have to setup the Pyspark in Local Mode or you can log in to Databricks Platform and execute in their environment.__

 You can refer the below blog to setup the local mode installation and to execute programs in jupyter notebook.
 ```bash